RemyPaulJr/notes/aws/Solutions Architect Associate - SAA/Practice Exam Notes.md

 ---
 #### **AWS Global Accelerator**
-- Routes user traffic to optimal endpoints based off users locations, and a number of other factors like application eh
+- Routes user traffic to optimal endpoints based off users locations, and a number of other factors like application health.
+- Way of reducing latency for incoming users.